lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 transform_height
 ~~~~~~~~~~~~~~~~

-Make the object higher on both sides with this value.
+Make Widget higher on both sides with this value.
 Pixel and percentage (with `lv_pct(x)`) values can be used.
-Percentage values are relative to the object's height.
+Percentage values are relative to Widget's height.

 .. raw:: html